 Ignite your passions again and find a way to live for the things you love.
 When you know what you want to do, your financial goals have a greater purpose.

-Scrap the Budget
+Adjust the Budget

 Once you’ve figured out your life goals, then financial education and budgeting make sense.
 There’s no magic formula or universal method for making a budget because a budget should be a reflection of the life that you see for yourself.
 For example, if you want to do a lot of traveling, don’t dedicate a large portion of your financial plan to housing.